grisha/grisha.github.com/source/_posts/2013-10-10-mod-python-performance.markdown

 the apples).

-Now the results, requests per second, fastest at the top:
+###The results, requests per second, fastest at the top:

 ```
 | uWSGI/nginx         | 2391 |